Services for Students

-Alpha Lambda Delta is a national honor society that recognizes academic achievement in the freshman year.
-Membership is limited to freshman students who have attained at least a 3.5 grade point average for the first semester or the first year at MacMurray.
+A national honor society that recognizes academic achievement in the freshman year.
+Membership is limited to freshman students who have attained at least a 3.50 grade point average for the first semester or the first year at MacMurray.

 The oldest organization on campus.
 The purpose of this society shall be to combine service and social activities into a functional campus society, promoting friendship and enthusiasm among the women and the campus community.